Mortgage Affordability Calculator

 House Prices

-This section shows the average house prices in each province and some of the main urban markets in Canada.
+This chart shows the composite average/benchmark home prices in each province and some of the main urban markets in Canada.

-This chart shows average home prices across Canada as of December 2022.
+This chart shows composite average/benchmark home prices across Canada.
 Source: CREA

 Property Taxes

-This graph shows the monthly property taxes expected on the average property value.
+This table shows the monthly property taxes expected on the average property value.

 Mortgage Qualifying on 25 Years Amortization